 Supplemental Materials: Optional Art, Creative, Research, or Other Supplements

-Students may submit supplemental material representing a significant talent, passion, or achievement by self-upload through their UChicago Account.
+Students may submit supplemental material representing a significant talent, passion, or achievement by uploading it through their UChicago Account.
 These materials include, but are not limited to, creative writing projects, highlights from music/dance/visual art/theater performance, school capstone projects such as AP Capstone or the equivalent, research projects, business plans, or other work of note.